SPawson/Golf-course-review-site/Readme.md

 <h3>Materialize</h3>
 <p>
 The project uses the Materialize framework and a start template in order to assist with the styling and look of the website.
-This can be seen with items such as the forms, card and parallax images.
+This can be seen with items such as the forms, cards and parallax images.
 </p>
 <a target="_blank" href="https://materializecss.com/">https://materializecss.com/</a>